BULGING DISC TREATMENT SYDNEY

 HERNIATED DISC

-Your physiotherapist will assess the basic movement & integrity of your spine to pinpoint the location of the affected disc, followed by a tailored exercise program to improve the mobility & stability/strength of your injured spinal disc.
+Bulging disc treatment starts with an initial physical assessment - your physiotherapist will assess the basic movement and integrity of your spine to pinpoint the location of the affected disc.
+Your physiotherapist will then create a tailored exercise program focused on improving the mobility and strength of the injured disc.

-If severe, the clinician may refer you for imaging (typically an MRI) to specify the exact location of the disc bulge, and will then advise if conservative treatment for your injury fails.
+If the bulge is severe, we may refer you for medical imaging (typically an MRI) to determine the exact location of the disc bulge.
+Following the results, we will advise conservative treatment for the spinal injury.

 BULGING DISC PHYSIOTHERAPY TREATMENT

-Here at Infinite Health, our highly trained physiotherapists will assist you through the healing process, on to resuming pain-free activities, return to day to day normal activities and most of all reduce the risk of recurrence in the future.
+Here at Infinite Health, our AHPRA-accredited physiotherapists will guide you through the healing process of resuming pain-free activities and, most importantly, reducing the risk of recurrence in the future.

 Every lower back treatment plan is different and specific to each individual but should have the following aims and checkpoints.